Cy Twombly

-When words are hard to find, art making can be either a symbolic jumping off point for speech to arise or for the work created to speak for itself.
+• When words are hard to find, making art can serve either as a symbolic jumping-off point for speech to emerge or as a way for the artwork itself to communicate.

-What is specific to art therapy, is how art materials can generate neurological associations through tactile, sensory and perceptual inputs.
-For example, for some people, grey lead pencils on paper can quieten down a hyper-aroused nervous system, due to the dry, hard, colourless and often less-tactile nature of the material.
-On the other hand, wet clay can bring a person back into their body through the tactility and strong sensory properties of the medium.
+What is specific to art therapy is how art materials can generate neurological associations through tactile, sensory, and perceptual inputs.
+For example, for some people, grey lead pencils on paper can calm a hyper-aroused nervous system due to the dry, hard, colorless, and often less-tactile nature of the medium.
+In contrast, wet clay can help a person reconnect with their body through its strong sensory and tactile properties.

-Art therapy combines each individual’s unique relationship to words and creative expression as a way of finding self understanding.
+Art therapy integrates each individual’s unique relationship to words and creative expression.

-I am an art therapist working with young people, from toddlers up to early adulthood.
+• I am an art therapist working with young people, from toddlers through early adulthood.

-As part of a wrap-around approach to art therapy, I engage in supervision with a senior art therapist and a Lacanian child psychoanalyst (talk-therapy).
+As part of a holistic approach, I also engage in regular supervision with a senior art therapist and a child psychoanalyst, ensuring thoughtful and informed support.

 Monash University, 2025 - Ongoing